brkozkn999/FileServiceApp/README.md

 ### Description

-This application enables users to upload, store, and download their files.
+This application allows users to upload, store, and download their files.

 ### Dependencies